-In answering the question, “Why are steroids illegal?”, there’s a great deal of controversy.
+In answering the question, “Why are they illegal?”, there’s a great deal of controversy.
 The explanation is a lengthy one, but one that starts to make sense the more you think about history and the governments of most first-world countries.
-In the 1960s, anabolic steroids were favored among Olympic athletes.
+In the 1960s, anabolics were favored among Olympic athletes.
 They were also commonplace in many professional sports leagues, including the NFL and MLB, among others.
-Some athletes had access to steroids; in fact, American and Russian coaches in those years were known for requiring their athletes to use them.
-In other countries around the world, steroids were simply not available for reasons outside the athletes’ control.
-This gave countries (and athletes) who had access to anabolic steroids an unfair advantage, so the Olympic Games Committee, along with most professional sports leagues, banned them.
+Some athletes had access; in fact, American and Russian coaches in those years were known for requiring their athletes to use them.
+In other countries around the world, they were simply not available for reasons outside the athletes’ control.
+This gave countries (and athletes) who had access an unfair advantage, so the Olympic Games Committee, along with most professional sports leagues, banned them.

-Following the ban, athletes continued to find ways to use steroids to improve their performance.
-After sufficient tests for detecting the presence of steroids were available, those athletes got caught and banned from participating, and the media sensationalized it.
-Thanks to the media, steroids gained a negative connotation, but not because they were inherently dangerous – because athletes went outside the confines of the law and used them anyway.
+Following the ban, athletes continued to find ways to use to improve their performance.
+After sufficient tests for detecting the presence were available, those athletes got caught and banned from participating, and the media sensationalized it.
+Thanks to the media, they gained a negative connotation, but not because they were inherently dangerous – because athletes went outside the confines of the law and used them anyway.

-That negativity grew, and when the Reagan Administration enforced the Anti-Drug Abuse Act in 1988 and subsequently added steroids to the Controlled Substances List in 1990, steroids were officially criminalized.
-Why are steroids illegal?
-Mainly because the media created a skewed viewpoint, leading people to believe steroids are more dangerous than they truly are.
+That negativity grew, and when the Reagan Administration enforced the Anti-Drug Abuse Act in 1988 and subsequently added them to the Controlled Substances List in 1990, they were officially criminalized.
+Why are they illegal?
+Mainly because the media created a skewed viewpoint, leading people to believe they are more dangerous than they truly are.

-Steroids in the US have been around since the 1950s, and between then and now, many things have occurred that have affected the legality of steroids.
+In the US have been around since the 1950s, and between then and now, many things have occurred that have affected the legality.

 Year What Changed?
 The Result

-In some countries, the law is very clear about buying and selling anabolic steroids, but there are few (if any) provisions made for possession.
-For example, in Canada, the penalty for possessing anabolic steroids is very slight.
-In most cases, your steroids will be confiscated and you will be asked to pay a fine.
-In the UK, there is no outright law regarding the possession of anabolic steroids.
-So, are steroids illegal in Canada and the UK?
+In some countries, the law is very clear about buying and selling, but there are few (if any) provisions made for possession.
+For example, in Canada, the penalty for possessing is very slight.
+In most cases, they will be confiscated and you will be asked to pay a fine.
+In the UK, there is no outright law regarding the possession.
+So, are they illegal in Canada and the UK?
 The answer is yes and no, so it is important to do your research.

 Why the Controversy?

-The controversy surrounding anabolic steroids started back in the 1940s, around the time when they were first introduced to Olympic athletes.
-Over the years, as more and more people began using steroids to enhance their athletic performance and other Olympics participants noted that those using steroids provided an unfair advantage, the media began to focus on the negative aspects of steroid use.
-Later, in the 1980s under the Reagan administration, the United States banned the sale, purchase, and use of steroids without a prescription and other countries around the world followed suit.
+The controversy surrounding them started back in the 1940s, around the time when they were first introduced to Olympic athletes.
+Over the years, as more and more people began using to enhance their athletic performance and other Olympics participants noted that those using provided an unfair advantage, the media began to focus on the negative aspects of use.
+Later, in the 1980s under the Reagan administration, the United States banned the sale, purchase, and use without a prescription and other countries around the world followed suit.

-In some countries, you can buy, sell, and possess anabolic steroids with no legal repercussions.
-One of the best examples of this is Mexico, where many American and Canadian athletes go to purchase their steroids and complete their cycles.
-Although a handful of anabolic steroids do require a prescription in Mexico, others, such as Deca Durabolin, do not.
-You can purchase veterinary-grade steroids from almost any veterinarian in Mexico, too.
+In some countries, you can buy, sell, and possess with no legal repercussions.
+One of the best examples of this is Mexico, where many American and Canadian athletes go to purchase and complete their cycles.
+Although a handful do require a prescription in Mexico, others, such as Deca Durabolin, do not.
+You can purchase veterinary-grade from almost any veterinarian in Mexico, too.
 In fact, there are numerous underground labs that transform veterinary “pellets” into pills or injectable serums for human use.